dGs-/WAPT-Documentation/source/wapt-concept/index.rst

   Private key/ public certificate

-To work properly, WAPT requires a private key/ public key pair (self-signed, issued by an internal :term:`Certificate Authority` or commercially issued).
+To work properly, WAPT requires a private key / public key pair (self-signed, issued by an internal :term:`Certificate Authority` or commercially issued).

 The **private key** will be used to **sign** WAPT packages whereas